Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Introduction

-The complexity of finding approximate optima is interesting as well.
-For $r=2$, an optimal vector simply corresponds to the principal component of the distribution $D$ and can be found by the singular value decomposition.
-For higher $r$, there are no efficient algorithms known, and the problem is NP-hard for some distributions~\cite{Brubaker09,HillarL09}.
-It can be viewed as finding the 2-norm of an $r$'th order tensor (the moment tensor of $D$). } Another interesting approach for planted clique was proposed by Frieze and Kannan \cite{FriezeK08}.
-They gave a reduction from finding a planted clique in a random graph to finding a direction that maximizes a tensor norm; this was extended to general $r$ in \cite{BV}.
+One interesting approach for finding the planted clique was proposed by \citeAN{FriezeK08}.
+They gave a reduction from finding a planted clique in a random graph to finding a direction that maximizes a $2$nd order tensor norm; this was extended to general $r$'th order tensor norm in \citeP{BV}.
 Specifically, they show that maximizing the $r$'th moment (or the $2$-norm of an $r$'th order tensor) allows one to recover planted cliques of size $\tilde{\Omega}(n^{1/r})$.
 A related approach is to maximize the 3rd or higher moment of the distribution given by the distributional planted clique problem.
 For this approach it is natural to consider the following type of optimization algorithm: start with some unit vector $u$, then estimate the gradient at $u$ (via samples), move along that direction and return to the sphere; repeat to reach an approximate local maximum.
 Unfortunately, over the unit sphere, the expected $r$'th moment function can have (exponentially) many local maxima even for simple distributions.
-A more sophisticated approach~\cite{Kannan-personal} is through Markov chains or simulated annealing; it attempts to sample unit vectors from a distribution on the sphere which is heavier on vectors that induce a higher moment, e.g., $u$ is sampled with density proportional to $e^{f(u)}$ where $f(u)$ is the expected $r$'th moment along $u$.
-This could be implemented by a Markov chain with a Metropolis filter~\cite{MetropolisRRTT53,Hastings70} ensuring a proportional steady state distribution.
+A more sophisticated approach~\citeP{Kannan-personal} is through Markov chains or simulated annealing; it attempts to sample unit vectors from a distribution on the sphere which is heavier on vectors that induce a higher moment, e.g., $u$ is sampled with density proportional to $e^{f(u)}$ where $f(u)$ is the expected $r$'th moment along $u$.
+This could be implemented by a Markov chain with a Metropolis filter~\citeP{MetropolisRRTT53,Hastings70} ensuring a proportional steady state distribution.
 If the Markov chain were to mix rapidly, that would give an efficient approximation algorithm because sampling from the steady state likely gives a vector of high moment.
 At each step, all one needs is to be able to estimate $f(u)$, which can be done by sampling from the input distribution.